 As a salaried individual, you may be reimbursed by your employer for any expenses incurred regarding the use of your personal car for work.
 When you do get reimbursements, make sure it’s included in your employment contract and follows the CRA automobile allowance rates for 2019.

-You would need a CRA Mileage Log?
+Do You Need a CRA Mileage Log?

 Whether you’re self-employed or an employee, no matter what deductibles you’re eligible to claim back, everyone is required to keep and provide factual support to prove that the miles you listed were driven for business reasons.
 The CRA requires you to document your business miles in detail to qualify for motor vehicle deductions.